Raworc/raworc/website/docs/api/rest-api.md

 ### GET /sessions

-List sessions for the authenticated user.
+List sessions from accessible namespaces.

 **Authentication**: Required
 **Permissions**: `list` on `sessions`

 **Query Parameters**:
+- `namespace` (optional) - Filter to specific namespace (if authorized)
 - `created_by` (optional) - Filter by creator (admin only)
 - `lifecycle_state` (optional) - Filter by state (NOT_STARTED, STARTED, BUSY, WAITING, TERMINATED)